Hiroaki-K4/DSA-Dojo/README.md

 A trie is a variant of an n-ary tree in which characters are stored at each node.
 Each path down the tree may represent a word.
 Very commonly, a trie is used to store the entire (English) language for quick prefix lookups.
 While a hash table can quickly look up whether a string is a valid word, it cannot tell us if a string is a prefix of any valid words.
 A trie can do this very quickly.

+### Graphs
+#### Depth-First Search (DFS)
+In DFS, we visit a node a and then iterate through each of a's neighbors.
+When visiting a node b that is a neighbor of a, we visit all of b's neighbors before going on to a's other neighbors.
+That is, a exhaustively searches b's branch before any of its other neighbors.
+Note that pre-order and other forms of tree traversal are a form of DFS.
+The key difference is that when implementing this algorithm for a graph, we must check if the node has been visited.
+If we don't, we risk getting stuck in an infinite loop.

+#### Breadth-First Search (BFS)

 <br></br>

 ## Bit Manipulation